-Use of the Fun3D GPU capability requires access to NVIDIA® Tesla P100, V100, or A100 GPU hardware.
+Use of the FUN3D GPU capability requires access to NVIDIA® Tesla P100, V100, or A100 GPU hardware.
 The host CPU may be an Intel® or AMD® x86\64 processor, an IBM® POWER® processor, or a compatible ARM processor.
-The default provided library supports x86\64 processors; please contact Fun3D-Support@lists.nasa.gov for an IBM® POWER® or ARM processor supported library.
+The default provided library supports x86\64 processors; please contact Fun3D-Support@lists.nasa.gov for an IBM® POWER® or ARM processor support@lists.nasa.gov for an IBM® POWER® or ARM processor supported library.
 Multiple GPUs per host and execution across multiple GPU-accelerated nodes are supported.
 An NVIDIA® NVLink® interconnect may provide slightly better performance but is not essential.
-Version 10.2 or newer of the NVIDIA® CUDA Toolkit must be installed on the target system and specified according to section A.9.
+Version 10.2 or newer of the NVIDIA® CUDA Toolkit must be installed on the target system and specified according to section A.6.
 The toolkit and driver follow a set of compatibility requirements listed here.

-The Fun3D development team routinely builds binaries for GPU execution using recent versions of the Intel®, IBM® XL, and GNU compilers, although any compiler with full Fortran/C interoperability support should be sufficient.
+The FUN3D development team routinely builds binaries for GPU execution using recent versions of the Intel®, IBM® XL, and GNU compilers, although any compiler with full Fortran/C interoperability support should be sufficient.
 If using GFortran, version 5.0 or newer is required.
-Fun3D execution across multiple GPUs has been successfully tested using OpenMPI, Intel MPI, HPE/SGI MPT, IBM Spectrum MPI, MVAPICH, and Cray MPI.
+FUN3D execution across multiple GPUs has been successfully tested using OpenMPI, Intel MPI, HPE/SGI MPT, IBM Spectrum MPI, MVAPICH, and Cray MPI.

-To build Fun3D with GPU support enabled, please see section A.9.
+To build FUN3D with GPU support enabled, please see section A.6.